digital-archives/HISTGA1011/slides/week_09_slide_deck.md

 ---

-# ffmpeg

----

 ## Tool
 # ffmpeg

-Short for "Fast Forward MPEG" (but works with more than just MPEGs), ffmpeg is a multi-functional command line tool that allows you to quickly and efficiently work with media files.
+Short for "Fast Forward MPEG" (but works with more than just MPEGs), **ffmpeg** is a multi-functional command line tool that allows you to quickly and efficiently work with media files.

 ---